ShreyaPrasad1209/CodingNotes/DSAlgo_Basics.md

 //In case of circular queue at pop instead of ++rear add this line before that rear = (rear + 1) % capacity.

-//In preiority queue just assign a struct and dynamiccally allocate it's object created as array of struct. every pop time just traverse entire array and select minimum priority or max priority at traversal. set that struct node to null.
+//In priority queue just assign a struct and dynamiccally allocate it's object created as array of struct. every pop time just traverse entire array and select minimum priority or max priority at traversal. set that struct node to null.
 ```

+5) Double Ended Queue (Deque): It is a generalized form of Queue in which we can insert and delete at both front and back - insertFront, insertBack, deleteFront, deleteBack

-5) Sets
+6) Sets
 <br>
 Stores values in sorted order.
 Stores only unique.
 Elements can be only inserted and removed (not modified).
 Sets are implemented as Binary Search Tree.
 A multiset allows storage of multiple elements. <u>**More in Graph Theory.**</u>

-6) Maps
+7) Maps
 <br>
 Map, Multimap, Unordered map, Unordered multimap<br>
 In a hashmap or unordered_map the data input (key) is hashed to convert in some hash value which modulo is then taken<br>